rootkovska/rootkovska.github.io/contact.md

 * His personal tools (Personal Computer, Personal Smartphone, etc) are there for his needs, not yours.
 If you don't get an answer don't take it personal.

-* He can only read email in English, Italian, Spanish, French and ... well ...
+* He can only read email in English, Italian, Spanish, French and Thai.
+But I won't be writing to him in thai something more complex than "The pen is on the table".
-Thai, but it takes him 1 day to translate 1 page of simple text (pens on tables, people buying apples in the market, etc), please don't, not yet :)

 * Please don't write asking him for advice about how to become a "hacker", or "security researcher".
 He is a puppet only, he can't help you.